Center for Biblical Theology and Eschatology

-In similar fashion, God illustrated this same principle in having the saving water for the children of Israel come from a Stone.
-The Jews were forty years in the wilderness and they had no water, and so God in His mercy had the Rock was smitten that they might have water.
+In similar fashion, God illustrated this same principle when He had the saving water for the children of Israel coming out of Egypt, come from a Stone.
+The Jews were forty years in the wilderness and they had no water, and God in His mercy had a Rock smitten that they might have water.
+The smitten Rock signified Christ (Isaiah 53:4).
 Do you see the spiritual correlation here?

 - "Behold, I will stand before thee there upon the Rock in Horeb; and thou shalt smite the Rock, and there shall come water out of it, that the people may drink..."

 That is a faithful axiom.
-Some may have read this verse of Exodus and thought that this indeed is curious language, a Rock being smitten and water coming out?
-But it's not curious at all, because God has set it up as a spiritual picture or example for us to learn from. it is truly a prophesy that Christ is that Rock that will be smitten "for the Children of God," that they might have the sustaining water of life.
-Likewise, He is the Stone from which the saving water which purifies the Jews must come from.
+Some may have read this verse in Exodus of smiting this Rock and thought that it indeed is curious language that a Rock could be hit and water would come out.
+But the fact is, it's not curious at all.
+God has set it up as a spiritual example, a picture pointing to the smiting of Christ illustrating His work in affliction for us, that we might learn from it.
+It is truly a prophesy that Christ is that Rock that will be smitten "for the Children of God," that they might be purified.
+Likewise, He is the true Stone from which the saving water which purifies the Jews must come from.
 And just as Israel was saved by the smiting of this rock, we were saved by the smiting of the Rock, which is Christ.
-But don't take my word for it.
-Get it directly from the scriptures.
-In 1st Corinthians God speaks of this episode of the smiting of the Rock in the wilderness, and we read:
+But don't take my word for it, as in 1st Corinthians God speaks of this episode of the smiting of the Rock in the wilderness:

 1st Corinthians 10:4